nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Parameter Definitions:**

 * `rarefaction_depth` – specifies the minimum rarefaction depth for alpha diversity estimation
-* `groups_colname`    - specifies the name of group column in the metadata dataframe to be analyzed
+* `groups_colname`    - specifies the name of the column in the metadata table containing the group names to be analyzed
 * `legend_title`      - specifies the legend title for plotting
 * `assay_suffix`      - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`     - specifies an additional prefix to be added to the output files; default is no additional prefix, ""

 **Input Data:**
-* `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns, output from [Read-in Input Tables](#read-in-input-tables))
+* `metadata` (variable containing a metadata dataframe with samples as row names and sample info, including groups and group colors, as columns, output from [6b.iv.
+Read-in Input Tables](#6biv-read-in-input-tables))
-* `sample_info_tab` (variable containing a subset of the metadata dataframe with samples as row names and group names and group colors as columns, output from [Read-in Input Tables](#read-in-input-tables))
+* `sample_info_tab` (variable containing a subset of the metadata dataframe with samples as row names and group names and group colors as columns, output from [6b.iv.
+Read-in Input Tables](#6biv-read-in-input-tables))
-* `feature_table` (variable containing a sub-set of the samples feature dataframe (i.e. ASV) with feature counts that only includes features with assigned taxonomy after filtering, output from [Preprocessing](#preprocessing))
+* `feature_table` (variable containing a sub-set of the samples feature dataframe (i.e. ASV) with feature counts that only includes features with assigned taxonomy after filtering, output from [6b.v.
+Preprocessing](#6bv-preprocessing))
-* `taxonomy_table` (variable containing a subset of the feature taxonomy dataframe containing ASV taxonomy assignments after filtering, output from [Preprocessing](#preprocessing))
+* `taxonomy_table` (variable containing a subset of the feature taxonomy dataframe containing ASV taxonomy assignments after filtering, output from [6b.v.
+Preprocessing](#6bv-preprocessing))
-* `group_levels` (variable containing a character vector of unique group names, output from [Read-in Input Tables](#read-in-input-tables))
+* `group_levels` (variable containing a character vector of unique group names, output from [6b.iv.
+Read-in Input Tables](#6biv-read-in-input-tables))
-* `group_colors` (variable containing a named character vector of colors for each group, output from [Read-in Input Tables](#read-in-input-tables))
+* `group_colors` (variable containing a named character vector of colors for each group, output from [6b.iv.
+Read-in Input Tables](#6biv-read-in-input-tables))

 **Output Data:**